 The longest-running dayclub in Las Vegas, every year, Wet Republic at the MGM Grand is one of the top spots for pool parties, complete with VIP bungalows that have their own misting systems, private whirlpools, flat-screen TVs, drink service and chaise lounges.
 There are amazing DJs along with plenty of Champagne showers.
 Crowds are packed in for one of the biggest and wildest parties on The Strip, lines are long and space is very tight, but it’s the ultimate nightclub, just during the day, and with lots of water.

 The NoMad is a hotel within a hotel located at Park MGM.
 It hosts an intimate rooftop pool on the fourth floor, providing a decadent retreat for creative cocktails surrounded by the skyscrapers of CityCenter.
-While it’s a place to chill during the week, on weekends it really comes to life with the deck transformed into Jemaa, featuring dance areas on both ends of the pool.
-Guests enjoy splashing around with the inflatable flamingos and pizza slices, chugging from Champagne bongs and ordering crazy drinks from the “cocktail explosion,” perhaps the “Porn Star” which features Champagne and Absolut Elyx topped with a Barbie doll or a Ken doll, it’s up to you.
+While it’s a place to chill during the week, it really comes to life on weekends with the deck transformed into Jemaa, featuring dance areas on both ends of the pool.
+Guests enjoy splashing around with the inflatable flamingos and pizza slices, chugging from Champagne bongs and ordering crazy drinks from the “cocktail explosion,” perhaps the “Porn Star,” which features Champagne and Absolut Elyx topped with a Barbie doll or a Ken doll, it’s up to you.
 There’s even a kind of alcohol fondue – an insane cocktail fountain that serves around 150 drinks.
-There’s always more simple options too, but they’ve taken it up a notch, including Pina Coladas that are the best you’ll find in the area.
+There’s always more simple options too, but they’ve taken it up a notch, including the best Pina Coladas you’ll find in the area.

 The Mirage offers Bare, a sophisticated, upscale environment where women can go topless and enjoy the sun.
 Take a stroll along the jungle-like path to discover a 14,000-square-foot hideaway that encourages European-style sunbathing.
 There are two luxurious dipping pools, a full-service bar, a half-dozen plasma screens, lavish poolside daybeds, chaise lounges and well-appointed cabanas.
 It’s a more intimate venue with a laid-back vibe rather than a sea of people found at other pools but it also offers great guest dishes and special events.